"The market is extremely competitive, and there are plenty of reasons why your startup might go the way of the dodo." - techjury.net

 Tip #7 - The tech team is crucial

-One more WARNING for your startup project - implementation of your business project isn’t all that depends on your technical team’s quality.
+WARNING: implementation of your business project isn’t all that depends on your technical team’s quality.

 Usually these people make incredibly valuable advice concerning strategic things, which may work quite good.
 The ability of technical teams and especially tech companies to provide strategic and tactical IT consulting qualitatively influences startup’s final result.
 So do not hesitate to contact developers for some handy tips and tricks, even at Pre-Seed stage.
 Their experience will really help your business!
 As we have learned from our own company’s experience - fresh ideas and outside view are vital for running a startup’s every stage.
 We are involved in concepts planning and improvements of about 90% of projects we work with.
 So, arm your business startup with a top shelf technical team from the very first steps of your way.